Healthy and Happy Relationships the Yogic Way

 - Learn how Yoga builds the nervous system to act effectively rather than react emotionally

-- Experience completeness within yourself through the practice of Kundalini Yoga and meditation
+- Practice Kundalini Yoga and meditation

 Continuing Education Opportunities